 Buying a printer sight unseen is never a good idea, especially if you want a printer that can use heat transfer paper or need a printer for imprinting designs.

-If you want to keep one of these printers for a very long time, you're going to need to understand that there are a number of things to consider before buying a heat transfer printer.
+If you want to keep one of these printers for a very long time, you're going to need to understand that there are several things to consider before buying the best sublimation printer for heat transfer.

 Fail to consider these things, and you'll be left with a heat transfer printer that you might regret buying even months after buying it.

-While all printers need some sort of power source to operate, many of them can utilize networks that can queue up their printing jobs.
+While all printers need some sort of power source to operate, many can utilize networks to queue up their printing jobs.